-Although vinegar can lengthen the shelf life of other foods, such as when used to pickle cucumbers, it does not guarantee that these items would remain fresh for eternity.
+Although vinegar can lengthen the shelf life of other foods, such as when used to pickle cucumbers, it does not guarantee that these items will remain fresh for eternity.
 This article tackles the proper ways of storing vinegar so its shelf life will be lengthened.

 What is vinegar?